GGEMS/ggems/docs/Sphinx/v1.0/source/examples_and_tools.rst

   -p/--process        Setting photon physical process (Compton, Rayleigh, Photoelectric) -e/--energy         Setting photon energy in MeV

-The macro is defined in the file 'cross_section.py'.
-The most important lines are explained there.
+The macro is in the file 'cross_section.py'.

-The verbosity level is defined in the range [0;3].
-For a silent GGEMS execution, the level has to be set to 0, otherwise 3 for maximum information.
+Verbosity level is defined in the range [0;3].
+For a silent GGEMS execution, the level is set to 0, otherwise 3 for lot of informations.

 .. code-block:: python

   GGEMSVerbosity(0)
   opencl_manager.set_device_index(device_id)

-A GGEMSMaterial is created, and each new material can be selected.
+GGEMSMaterial object is created, and each new material can be added.
 The initialization step is mandatory and compute all physical tables, and store them on an OpenCL device.

 .. code-block:: python